roovy54/CritiqueLLM/README.md

 - 📊 **Enhance Decision-Making**: Make data-informed choices about which ideas to pursue.
 - 💡 **Identify Blind Spots**: Uncover potential challenges or opportunities you might have missed.

+## Model Fine-Tuning Process

+We employed a rigorous process to fine-tune our model for optimal performance:

+1. **Data Collection**: We carefully selected 50 diverse startup ideas from around the world to create a high-quality training dataset.

+2. **Initial Analysis**: Multiple high-parameter language models were used to generate initial analyses of these startup ideas.

+3. **Human-in-the-Loop Refinement**: Human reviewers evaluated and refined the model outputs, ensuring accuracy and relevance.

+4. **Iterative Improvement**: We made continuous tweaks to the process based on human feedback to generate high-quality samples.

+5. **Model Selection**: After extensive testing, we chose open-mistral-7b as our base model due to its performance and efficiency.

+6. **Fine-Tuning**: The open-mistral-7b model was fine-tuned for 30 steps with a learning rate of 10^-4.

+7. **Validation**: Rigorous testing was conducted to ensure the fine-tuned model met our high standards for startup idea analysis.

+For a detailed look at our fine-tuning process and to examine the training data, please refer to the `finetuning` folder in this repository.

 ## Getting Started

 ```bash